Implementation of a Mediterranean Diet Program for Overweight or Obese Pregnant Women in a Low-resource Clinical Setting (MedDiet)

 Routine dietary counseling program

 Following ACOG recommendation, subjects allocated to the ACOG-based Dietary Program group, will receive routine counseling on healthy eating.
 This will include advice on the consumption of grains, fruits, vegetables, protein, and dairy foods recommended during pregnancy.
-Diet adherence will be assessed using a questionnaire.
+Diet adherence will be assessed using an 18 question questionnaire.
 Participants will receive 6, free traditional healthy meals every 3 weeks between enrollment and until the subject is approximately 38 weeks pregnant.
 In addition, participants will receive canola oil and healthy snacks during their enrollment visit and during their routine 26-30 week prenatal visit.

 Experimental: Mediterranean Diet (MedDiet) Program